shaiyon/SubredditBot/README.md

 ## Methodology - the bot

-A lot of reddit bots have been made before, so there is a precedent and abundant resources available for constructing one.
-Currently, the bot will respond to any comment made on reddit after its last runtime invoking it, using the Pushshift API to efficiently sift through comments.
-Bot code available [here](../master/bot.py).
+Conveniently, reddit has the functional and easy to use PRAW API, making it relatively painless to develop a bot to suit your needs.
+The bot sifts through all reddit comments invoking its name using the Pushshift API in the format "bot_name, " using the text after the comma as the prompt it uses to generate text, in which it replies to the original poster with.
+Bot code [here](../master/bot.py).

 ## This README and project are still under construction.
 A lot more coming soon.